 We have gathered two datasets from two services, which have different traffic profiles.
 The first dataset, hereafter named YT, captures YouTube traffic of Orange customers located in Tunisia.
 We have access to the logs of a transparent caching system set up in order to offload the country's international connection.
 This system is a commercial product from a large company specialized in the design and management of CDNs.
-In the observation period of January-March 2013, we collected around 420 000 000 requests from about 40 000 IP addresses to 6 300 000 chunks.
+In the observation period of January-March 2013, we collected around 420 millions of chunk requests from about 40 000 IP addresses to more than 120 million chunks.
 For each chunk request in this trace, the logs contain the user (anonymous) IP address, a video identifier, the timestamp of the end of session, the number of transmitted bytes, the duration of the HTTP connection and the beginning and ending position of the specific chunk requested, the latter information being available for 96% of the data.

 The second dataset, hereafter called VoD, comes from the Orange Video-on-Demand service in France.
-This service proposes to Orange customers both free catch-up TV programs and pay-per-view films and series episodes.
+This service proposes to Orange customers both free catch-up TV programs, pay-per-view films and series episodes.
 Probes deployed at the access of the service platforms recorded video requests from June 2008 to November 2011.
-The data amounts to more than $3\,400\,000$ requests from $60\,000$ users to $120\,000$ videos.
+The data amounts to more than 3 400 000 requests from 60 000 users to 120 000 videos.
 The records in this trace consist of the request timestamp, an internal client (anonymous) identifier and a video identifier.